 WEATHERING: If you like the distressed paint look, sand off the paint in random patches to give it some weathering.

-TEXTURE: To add interest and texture, attach a fabric scrap to the main plane of the shadowbox by brushing a thin layer of ModPodge or white glue and pressing the fabric in place.
+TEXTURE: To add interest and texture, attach a fabric scrap to the main plane of the shadowbox.
+To do this, brush a thin layer of ModPodge or white glue and press the fabric in place.

 EMBELLISHMENTS: If you need to mask the seams where the fabric scrap ends, hot-glueing a rustic cord lends a nautical touch.

-Either print or hand-write your chosen verses onto white cardstock, and cut or tear it into strips (the strips in these images were about 3” long x 1/2” thick).
+First, either print or hand-write your chosen verses onto white cardstock.
+Then, cut or tear it into strips.
+(The strips in these images were about 3” long x 1/2” thick).

 It looks nice to select the color of your text according to the hues of the shells.

 First, play around with the placement of the shells and verse tags until you achieve your desired arrangement.
-Once everything is placed, secure each shell and tag with a little hot glue.
+Next, once everything is placed, secure each shell and tag with a little hot glue.

-Add the glass back in if you choose and place your reminder box somewhere that your glance will fall during your daily routine.
+Then, add the glass back in if you choose.
+Finally, place your reminder box somewhere that your glance will fall during your daily routine.